outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - frame each object on its own interface (containing all its possible forms, variables, attributes, generators, cooperative contexts, etc)
         - compute the interactions of those interfaces

-    - apply combinations of core operations to get information object layers ('democracy games', 'barriers to intents or false information')
+    - apply combinations of core operations to get information object layers ('democracy games', 'barriers to intents or false information') once definitions are standardized to system interface

       perspective: priority set with object positions & default paths
       strategy: efficient path between points